kanishka-linux/kawaii-player/README.md

 		$ chmod +x kawaii_player
 		$ ./kawaii_player

-	The 64-bit binary is built against Ubuntu 16.04 LTS and contains all python based dependencies.
+	The 64-bit binary is built against Ubuntu 16.04 LTS as base and contains all python based dependencies.
 Users will have to install only non-python based dependencies like mpv/mplayer/ffmpegthumbnailer externally.
 The binary has been tested on Ubuntu, Mint and Fedora.

 4. **Using setup.py** (Common method for all including gnu/linux, windows and other unix like systems):